html-validate/html-validate/docs/rules/element-permitted-content.md

 ## Version history

-- %version% - Required ancestors moved to new rule {@link element-required-ancestor}.
+- 7.2.0 - Required ancestors moved to new rule {@link element-required-ancestor}.